Code-Institute-Submissions/VinBdev-ru_design_JulyResubb/README.md

 * https://blog.hubspot.com/sales/habits-to-become-a-more-effective-salesperson

 ### Acknowledgements
-* I was inspired to create this site after being unsure as to where I can go to help organise my own sales pipelines and give more accurate feedback to management.
+* I was inspired to create this site by my friend Ru who I've always admired his creativity.
 * I would often be curious as to what other sales people were doing in terms of performance and what I can learn form them.
 * I also received various links and resources from my mentor Brian Macharia

 ### Disclaimer
 * This project is for educational purposes only.

-### The Future of Predict Your Sales
+### The Future of Ru Design
-* Once I have completed the Full Stack Software Development programme I would like to come back to this project and add on the following two features.
+* I would like to come back to this project and add on a lot mor art work as well as continuously add more stying to make the overall site more appealing.

-* An option for users to make full interactive accounts in a profile section with images, personalised journey goals and accomplishments.
+* Ru himself has began his journey of creating art again and would like to see about selling his art in the future.
+For this reason, I would love to add a bio section on the hompage but due to time constraints I was unable to do sobut will return in the comin weeks to add this feature.

 ##### Thank you very much for reading my Readme.md file.
 I welcome feedback and hope that you have found this file beneficial while researching Predict Your Sales!